SEKOIA-IO/documentation/docs/getting_started/sso/azure.md

 1. On the main page, save the "Application (client) ID" for further use
 2. On the main page, in "Endpoints", copy your "OAuth 2.0 authorization endpoint" such as https://login.microsoftonline.com/<YOUR TENANT ID>/
-3. In "Certificates and secrets > Client secrets" use the "+ New client secret" button to create a secret.
-Save this secret for latter use.
+3. Under "Certificates and secrets > Client secrets" use the "+ New client secret" button to create a secret.
+Save this secret for later use.

 ## Restrict access